-Alongside our unique opportunity to study for a mini MBA, we also offer a brand new mini MAPP, a taster Masters in Positive Psychology.
+Alongside our unique opportunity to study for a mini MBA, we also offer: a mini MAPP (a taster Masters in Positive Psychology), LAMDA Public Speaking qualifications and the Bloxham Sustainability Challenge, working with award-winning national business enterprise, Dalcour Maclaren.
 We understand that well-being and personal development run alongside academic growth during the Sixth Form years: all are equally valued and supported.